CZ-NIC/envelope/README.md

         * `None` default localhost server used
         * `smtplib.SMTP` object
         * `list` or `tuple` having `host, [port, [username, password, [security]]]` parameters
-            * ex: `./envelope.py --smtp localhost 125 me@example.com` will set up host, port and username parameters
+            * ex: `envelope --smtp localhost 125 me@example.com` will set up host, port and username parameters
         * `dict` specifying {"host": ..., "port": ...}
-            * ex: `./envelope.py --smtp '{"host": "localhost"}'` will set up host parameter
+            * ex: `envelope --smtp '{"host": "localhost"}'` will set up host parameter
     * Parameters: `security` parameter may have "starttls" value for calling `smtp.starttls()` connection security
     * Do not fear to pass the `smtp` in a loop, we make just a single connection to the server.
 If timed out, we attempt to reconnect once.
     ```python3